 These chords above can be called power chords.
 This term can have different meanings to different players at different times.
 For now, memorize these chords, & know that they can be called power chords.
 These chords are R5's, which means Root-5.
 The Root is the name of the chord (what it is built from), the 5 is the tone that is 5 tones away from the root [A5 = AE = 12345 = ABCDE].

-We can add another 2 on any of these chords to add another root.
-In tab, that would be adding a 2 above the existing 2 for any of the chords.
-This would make the chord R-5-R.
+We can add another root on any of these chords to make the chord R-5-R.

 A chord progression is a stream of changing chords over time.
 We write the chord symbols (we are using E5, A5, & D5) above a line with the rhythm [rhythm notation].
 Notation is written music (there are many types).
 TAB is one type of notation, this rhythm notation below is another.

 Play this progression until you have the transition between the chords (plan ahead), while keeping it in time (playing the beats evenly).

 By knowing these 12 chords, you can play 1000's of popular songs.
 Whether a song is using these particular type of chords, you can still 'substitute' these for the chord symbol you see.
 Example: you see a progression G-C-G-D, you could play G5-C5-G5-D5.

 We can also add another root to the shape.
 This creates an octave between the 6 and 5 strings.
 These shapes are still R5 chords [no 3rd present].